BetterVoice/postgresql-container/README.md

 PostgreSQL Dockerfile
 ==================

 This project can be used to deploy a PostgreSQL server inside a Docker container.
-There are two kinds of deployment types for this container, standalone and replicated.
+There are two kinds of deployment types for this container standalone and replicated.
 When the container is deployed in a replicated deployment the container can serve one of two roles master and slave.
 Finally, the container also supports continuous archiving to S3 as an additional measure of precaution.

 ### Deployment Environment Variables